 10. Have confidence and faith

-Many of us will look back to 2016 as a closed chapter and see 2017 as the addition of a new one; however, we should all remember that every year, whether past or present, gives us a chance to better ourselves and our lives.
+Many of us will look back on this past year as a closed chapter and look forward to the new one as the beginning of another; however, we should all remember that every year, whether past or present, gives us a chance to better ourselves and our lives.

 Happy New Year’s Resolutions planning.
 You’ve got this!